vdaas/vald/CONTRIBUTING.md

 Please find our [opening issues](https://github.com/vdaas/vald/issues) and find one that interested you.

-You can find the issue by type using the label `type/*`.
+You can find the issue using the label `type/*`.
 For example, you can find all the bug issues using the label `type/bug`.

 ## Make changes